catseye/Robin/README.markdown

   accessed inside the module in which they were created.
 Actually, we already have function values, and they're traditionally opaque; but I'm not sure that solves the problem of them only being accessible from the module in which they're defined.
+This will probably start life as some sort of "object" type, which encapsulates some (immutable) state, and supports methods (which may return a transformed object);

-* Remove improper lists from the language.
-This is starting to look like the more attractive route.
+  this may devolve into something which is implemented purely in terms of function values (closing over the state, and returning a new function value with a transformed state.)

 ### Standard Modules ###